Brno Circuit

-The Masaryk circuit (Masarykův okruh) or Masarykring, also referred to as the Brno Circuit, refers to two motorsport race tracks located in Brno, Czech Republic.
+The CREDITAS Autodrom Brno, also referred to as the Brno Circuit, refers to two motorsport race tracks located in Brno, Czech Republic.

 The original street circuit was made up of public roads, and at its longest measured 29.194 km.
 The track is named after the first president of Czechoslovakia, Tomáš Garrigue Masaryk.
 In 1949, events such as the Czechoslovakian Grand Prix attracted top teams and drivers.
 In 1987, the new (current) circuit was opened.
 The Brno Circuit is historically one of the oldest circuits, on the place were also held the most motorcycle championships in history after the TT Circuit Assen.

 Original circuits

 The original layout ran anti-clockwise on approximately 29.194 km of public roads in the outskirts of Brno, where the start/finish was located in Bosonohy.
 The circuit went east past Kamenny and then went north past the Bohunice University Campus in Kejbaly, and went through the villages of Libusino, Kohoutovice and Žebětín, out to Ostrovacice, through Veselka and back through a series of fast straights and kinks.
+The circuit was established in 1930 on the initiative of a group of local figures, including physician and racing driver Otakar Bittmann, Bedřich Soffer and Miloš Bondy.
 From 1930 to 1937, the Masaryk circuit races attracted some of the top drivers and teams.

 On 25 September 1949, the race was held for the first and the last time in Czechoslovakia as part of the Grand Prix motor racing (later evolved into Formula One).
 The Czechoslovakian Grand Prix in 1949 was run clockwise on a shorter 17.800 km layout, which turned right at Veselka, bypassed Ostrovacice and entered Žebětín from the south rather than the west.
 In spite of a crowd in excess of 400,000 people, this would be the last Grand Prix for cars on the old circuit.

 Beginning in 1950, the circuit played host to the Czechoslovakian motorcycle Grand Prix, which became a world championship event from 1965.
 The circuit had been again reduced in length to 13.941 km in 1964, completely bypassing Žebětín and using a new through-road that went to Kohoutovice quicker.
 The European Touring Car series visited in the 1980s, by which time the circuit had been finally reduced to 10.921 km in 1975, which exited Kohoutovice from the south and bypassed Libusino and Kejbaly and went right through Kamenny and rejoined the main road back to Bosonohy.
-As of 2025, all the public roads used for the original circuits are still existing.
+As of 2026, all the public roads used for the original circuits are still existing.